elbamos/largeVis/cran-comments.md

 ## Submission

 This is the first submission of a minor version update to the package.
-Changes in this update include:
-* Fixes for bugs that emerged after 0.1.9.1 was accepted.
-* Performance improvements.
-* The addition of momentum to the stochastic gradient descent routine.
-* Reimplementation of the dbscan and optics algorithms.
-* Addition of a number of helper functions intended for compatibility with other R packages.
-E.g., there is now an `as.dendrogram` function for `hdbscan` objects; edge matrices can be converted to `dist` objects; etc.
-* An additional vignette covering momentum.

 ## Test environments
 * local OS X install, R 3.3.1